About the Program

 Upon successful completion of this program graduate student interns will be awarded a M.S. in Nutrition and Dietetics and be eligible to take the Registration Exam for Dietitians (R.D.
 Exam).

-At this time second round applications are not being accepted.
-However, here are some things to keep in mind for next year.
-You must have a current verification statement or intent to complete form (graduating in May 2019), have a minimum of a 3.0 GPA, and have taken coursework within the last five years.
+To qualify as an applicant you must have a current verification statement or intent to complete form (graduating in May 2019), have a minimum of a 3.0 GPA, and have taken coursework within the last five years.
 The GRE exam is not required.

 The program begins May 20, 2019, with a three-day orientation on campus.
 Students must identify experienced Registered Dietitians with at least one year of experience) willing to fulfill the role of preceptors and the sites needed to meet the required 1,200 hours of supervised practice.
-Students are strongly discouraged from contacting RDNs and facilities affiliated with traditional dietetic internships.

 The Online Combined M.S. and Dietetic Internship Program follows the College Academic Calendar.